Aron Aronov

-Aron Sabat Aronov is a Bulgarian tenor and vocal pedagogue from a Jewish heritage.
+Aron Sabat Aronov (12 July 1937 – 15 July 2022) was a Bulgarian tenor and vocal pedagogue.

 Early years

-Aron Aronov was born on 12 July 1937 in Dupnica, Bulgaria.
-As a student he plays sports, chess and was interested in music.
+Aron Aronov was born on 12 July 1937 to a Bulgarian Jewish family in Dupnica, Bulgaria.
+As a student he played sports, chess and was interested in music.
 He became a regional champion at 100 meter smooth running for adolescents, came second in the city chess tournament, and second at the adolescents table tennis tournament in Dupnica.
 As a student in Dupnica he performed in his first operettas, “Zaporozhets za Dunayem” (Dunaevski), “Die Csárdásfürstin” (E. Kalman), and “La belle Hélène” with dirigent Veneta Vitcheva.
-He graduates from the Bulgarian National Academy of Music with opera singing and master class with the famous vocal pedagogue Hriso Brumbarov (teacher of Gena Dimitrova, Nicolai Ghiaurov, Nikola Ghiuselev, Dimitar Uzunov).
+He graduated from the Bulgarian National Academy of Music with opera singing and master class with the famous vocal pedagogue Hriso Brumbarov (teacher of Ghena Dimitrova, Nicolai Ghiaurov, Nikola Ghiuselev, and Dimitar Uzunov).

 Career

-Aron’s first professional debut was in 1965 in Varna’s Opera as Alfredo in “La Traviata”.
+Aron’s professional debut was in 1965 in Varna’s Opera as Alfredo in “La traviata”.
 Then performances in Sofia follow in the Sofia’s Opera as Manrico in “Il trovatore” with Alexandrina Milcheva (mezzo-soprano), Stefka Evstatieva (soprano), and Nikolay Smocievski (baritone), and as Ernani in “Ernani” with Yulia Viner, and Števa Buryja in Jenůfa.

-During the same time (1965) he became a member of the National Musical Theater “Stefan Makedonski” - Sofia, where he continues the tenor tradition of Lubomir Bodurov and Minko Bosev.
-He plays all of the main tenor parts.
+During the same time (1965) he became a member of the National Musical Theater “Stefan Makedonski” - Sofia, where he continued the tenor tradition of Lubomir Bodurov and Minko Bosev.
+He performed all of the main tenor parts.

-His predebit is in "My Fair Lady" as Freddie, and his debut part is Ange-Pitou from the French opera "The Daughter of Madame Angot".
+His predebit is in "My Fair Lady" as Freddie, and his debut part is Ange-Pitou from the French opera "La fille de Madame Angot".

-In the period from 1965 to 2007, Aron Aronov is a main artist in the National Musical Theater “Stefan Makedonski”.
+In the period from 1965 to 2007, Aron Aronov was a main artist in the National Musical Theater “Stefan Makedonski”.

-After the end of his stage career he starts teaching vocals.
+After the end of his stage career he started teaching voice.